 When you crack through the shiny top with a spoon, you would be forgiven for thinking it’s raw.
 It’s not.
 Just like those gorgeous molten chocolate cakes, it’s supposed to be that way.
 It’s glorious.

 It’s just perfect for sharing straight out of the baking tin.
 Don’t make extra dishes for yourself!

-I thought it would only be right to bake it in my very underused heart tin , but you can use an 18cm or a 20cm cake tin if you don’t own a ridiculous amount of novelty cake tins.
+In the spirit of St. Valentine’s Day, I thought it would be fitting to bake it in my very underused heart tin, but you can use an 18cm or a 20cm cake tin if you don’t own a ridiculous amount of novelty cake tins like I do.

 - 100 g Butter